Get started with Baxter

 PDF generation uses pandoc if installed, or Chrome headless as a fallback.
 If there are more than two branch folders, Baxter lists them and asks which two to compare.

-Baxter uses artefacts/other/modules.md to verify module names in every artefact.
-Run /generate-modules to generate it automatically from your codebase — no manual editing required.
+Baxter uses artefacts/modules/modules.md to verify module names in every artefact.
+Run /generate-module-registry to generate it automatically from your codebase — no manual editing required.

 | Step | What happens |